How to make sure you find yourself a good quality volunteering role which works around you.

 Help those affected by Coronavirus

-There are some options to volunteer during the crisis to support those in the local community.
+There are some options to volunteer to specifically support those in the local community affected by the pandemic.
 Head to CareerSPACE to find these roles; Type ‘Covid-19’ in the text search box and select ‘Voluntary’ in the salary box.

 - Covid-19 Mutual Aid UK